Phase 1 Pediatric Orthodontics – Palm Harbor, FL

 A Necessary First Step for a Great Smile

 Most children get braces between the ages of 10 and 14, but if you want to give your little one a head start on a healthy, happy smile, you should schedule their first orthodontic visit around the age of 7.
 At this point, Dr. Johnson can detect and treat existing issues early on while they’re still easy to deal with.
-Contact us today to schedule an appointment for your child so they can achieve a great smile sooner rather than later.
+Contact us today to schedule an appointment for your child, so they can achieve a great smile sooner rather than later with phase one pediatric orthodontics in Palm Harbor, FL.

 for Phase 1 Pediatric Orthodontics?